nmstuart20/cfb_betting/README.md

 # College Sports Betting EV & Arbitrage Calculator

-A Rust-based tool for calculating expected value (EV) on college football betting opportunities and finding arbitrage opportunities across college football and basketball games.
+A Rust-based tool to help with analysis in regards to college football and basketball.
+Currently provides only EV and Arbitrage betting help.

 ## Features